 The Centennial Correctional Facility (CCF) opened in 1980 as the State of Colorado’s maximum security facility until 1993 when Colorado State Penitentiary (CSP) was completed.
 CCF was classified as a Level V maximum security facility again in September 2010.
-The original building houses 336 adult male inmates as a high security multi-custody level facility.
+The original building houses 336 adult male offenders as a high security multi-custody level facility.

 Warden Matthew Winden